hjnasd/sd-model-preview-xd/README.md

 #### Loose Name Matching:

-If you do not have strict naming turned on then the rule for matching preview file names will be just that your model name has to appear anywhere in the file name.
+The naming rule loose name matching preview files is that your model name has to appear anywhere in the file name.
 Please note this has the potential to return preview files for other models that are named similarly.
 For example, if you have a model named `my-checkpoint.ckpt` and `my-checkpoint2.ckpt` the extension will pick up preview files meant for `my-checkpoint2` in its search for preview files for `my-checkpoint`.
 You can avoid this my renaming `my-checkpoint` to `my-checkpoint1` (*Make sure to also update any existing preview files*).

 Here are a number of examples that will work with loose naming assuming your model is named `model.ckpt`: